 Cooperative Learning Environment

-Labs and other projects are done in small groups—students are encouraged to learn through these experiences and to learn how to work cooperatively in them and in homework.
-Discussions between students about concepts and approaches are an important part of the learning process, but individual responsibility for preparing and writing up one’s own work is also critical.
+Labs and other projects are done in small groups—students are encouraged to learn experientially and to work cooperatively.
+Discussions between students about concepts and approaches are an important part of the learning process.

-Students enjoy essentially 24-hour access to the two largest of our labs (the “Intro” lab and the “Engineering” lab).
-When not being used for instruction, students gather here to have access to 24 high-performance laptops running licensed applications such as MATLAB, LabVIEW, Mathematica and KeyCreator (a 3D CAD program), browse the hundreds of physics—and engineering—related textbooks in our departmental library, spread out and work on the large e-lift tables, and take advantage of gigabit wired/wireless networking and high-definition video/audio.
-Access to our machine shop comes only after taking our evening preparatory technical drawing & design and machining skills courses.
-Access to our fully outfitted handtools shop comes only after taking our handtools safety course.
+Students enjoy 24-hour access to our labs.
+When not being used for instruction, students gather here to have access to high-performance laptops running licensed applications such as, browse the hundreds of physics—and engineering—related textbooks in our departmental library, spread out and work on the large e-lift tables, and take advantage of gigabit networking and high-definition video/audio.
+Access to our machine shop comes after taking our evening preparatory technical drawing & design and machining skills courses.
+Access to our handtools shop comes after taking s shop safety course.
 All of this open-access is to encourage students to work together and learn together.

-Gordon is in the midst of building a cutting edge science facility that will significantly enhance the experience of science students and faculty.
+Gordon has built a cutting edge science facility that serves its science students and faculty.
 Read more about the Ken Olsen Science Center.
 Currently, the department maintains a range of equipment for advanced labs such as:

 Gordon's program provides a broad foundation in physics, allowing accommodation of students that elect to double major or minor in other disciplines.
 Physics majors have double majored in physics plus a variety of other majors including mathematics, computer science, chemistry, biology, philosophy, economics, sociology, biblical studies, English literature and German.